Towards the waffles!

 Bergstugan in Fröå Gruva.

-Everything at Vita Renen is home-made.
-Lunch, à la carte and coffee.
-There’s a large veranda overlooking the south of Årefjällen and its extra lovely to sit here on a sunny and snowy spring day and enjoy a well deserved coffee.
+Everything at Vita Renen is home-made and they offer lunch, à la carte and coffee.
+There’s a large veranda overlooking the south of Årefjällen and a lovely place to have a break at on a sunny spring day.
 Why not take a snowmobile here directly from Åre?
 Either with your own snowmobile and valid track card from VÄSEK or on a guided tour.
 If you’re taking a snowmobile from Edsåsdalen, it’s the Edsåsdalen’s snowmobile track pass that applies.

-To get there: From Åre, drive east on E14.
-Turn down the first exit to Undersåker (at XL Bygg).
-Keep right across the railroad and a right again just after the bridge towards Edsåsdalen.
-Park close to the Köja Fjällhotell and Edsåsdalens Sportbod (sports shop).
-The Ravinlift is the lift just above the sports shop.
+How to get there: From Åre, drive east on the E14.
+Turn right at the first exit to Undersåker.
+Keep to your right across the railroad and make a right turn just after the bridge, where the sign points towards Edsåsdalen.
+Park close to the Köja Fjällhotell and Edsåsdalens Sportbod (the sports shop).
+Ravinliften is the lift just above the sports shop.